LYNCH·LLP

 • What is David Yi's overall allowance rate?

-• How many art units does David Yi cover?
+• How many art units does David Yi work in?

 ◈ RESPONDING TO AN OFFICE ACTION